 Many of the weapons used in Mobile Suit Gundam SEED are named in German.
 Included are the "Igelstellung" (hedgehog position) vulcans, the Strike Gundam's "Armor Schneider" (Armor Cutter), and the Sword Strike's Anti-Ship Sword "Schwert Gewhir" (sword riflenote under the assumption that "Gewhir" is a misspelt "Gewehr"), Rocket Anchor "Panzer Eisen" (tank iron or armour iron) and Beam Boomerang "Midas Messer" (Midas knife).
 And that's just the Strike Gundam!

 Attack on Titan features it pretty much.
 Apart from some characters featuring obviously German names like Hannes or Armin or even the protagonist Eren JÄGER (the last name is German for 'hunter'), the opening somehow lives from it.
-The first words are 'Sie sind das Essen und wir sind die Jäger' which is a somehow awkward translation of 'they are the prey and we are the hunters'.
+The first words are 'Sind sie das Essen?
+Nein, wir sind die Jäger' which is a somewhat awkward translation of 'are you the prey?
+No, we are the hunters'.

 Pandora Hearts has a character by the name of Zwei (two) .
 Rather fitting, as she's Echo's second personality...